Phone: +49 8331 15-0

 8.4.
 If (i) the subsequent performance has failed or if (ii) a reasonable deadline—to be set in writing by the buyer—for the subsequent performance has expired without result or disposable by operation of law, then the buyer may withdraw from the sale and purchase agreement or to reduce the purchase price.
 In the event of an insignificant defect, however, there shall be no right of withdrawal.

 8.5.
 Any claims of the buyer for compensatory damage or for reimbursement of fruitless expenditures shall exist only under sect.
-12 and shall be otherwise precluded.
+12 of these GTC Sales and shall be otherwise precluded.

-9. Defect claims of the buyer for used vehicles
+9. Defect claims of the buyer for used purchase objects

-Used vehicles shall be sold exclusive of any and all claims for material defects.
+Used purchase objects shall be sold exclusive of any and all claims for material defects.
 The exclusion of any liability for material defects shall not apply to any claims of the buyer for compensatory damage or for reimbursement of fruitless expenditures as contemplated under sect.
-12.
+12 of these GTC Sales.

 10. Applicable to processing elimination of defects